id-studiolab/Connected-Interaction-Kit/docs/tutorials/01-hello-world/index.md

 # 01 Hello world – Set up and let there be light

-When working with electronics and building interactive prototypes there are some reoccurring, essential elements, and some optional components that can change each time.
+In order to make your prototypes behave, you need to create a program and store that on the ItsyBitsy.
+You need the following equipment to support this:
-Two essential elements for building prototypes with this kit are:
+1. **ItsyBitsy + Expander:** You connect the ItsyBitsy and Expander to your computer with the USB cable in the box.
+Once a new program is saved to the ItsyBitsy that program will run.
+The ItsyBitsy will remember the last saved program even if you disconnect it from your computer.
-1. **ItsyBitsy + Expander board:** This will be the heart of all your prototypes.
-Once code is uploaded from your computer to the board, it will run and follow the given instructions even when disconnected from your computer.
+2. **Your computer + program editor:** You create the program by writing instructions in a program editor.
-2. **Your computer + code editor:** The ItsyBitsy micro controller itself will initially do nothing.
-In order to give our prototypes a logic and behaviour, we need to upload instructions via USB from our computer to the board and tell it what to do.
-This we can achieve a code editor.
-Our code editor of choice is called **MU,** and it packs in some nifty features that we will make use of later on.
+Any text editor software on your computer will do but in this booklet we choose the `Mu Editor`.
+It originated in education and is open source software available as a free download.
+The `Mu Editor` also has some nifty features to support you in the process.
+It helps you to write the instructions correctly and helps you figure out what goes wrong.
+For sure it will go wrong and that is when you learn 😉

 ![Overview of our essencial elements](assets/01-Hello-World-Component-Overview.png)